michalpiasecki0/BSc-soccer-annotator/README.md

 # BSc-soccer-annotator
 Tool for manual and automatic football match videos annotation.

-This work was developed by Michał Piasecki, Jan Gąska and Konstanty Kraszewski as a project for Bachelor's diploma thesis.
+This work was developed by *Jan Gąska*, *Michał Piasecki* and *Konstanty Kraszewski* as a project for Bachelor's diploma thesis.
-Ph.D.
-Anna Wróblewska and MSc Seweryn Karolina were thesis supervisors.
+*Ph.D.
+Anna Wróblewska* and *MSc Seweryn Karolina* were thesis supervisors.

 ## Installation